Cortexia-CH/image-tagging-doc/categories_examples.md

 ![is_it_an_iqos](images/is_it_an_iqos.png)

-Here are some example on object that should or should not be tagged as iqos:
+Here are some examples on objects that should or should not be tagged as iqos:

 ![iqos](images/iqos_1.png)